2Kelvin/create-aws-ec2-terraform-iac/README.md

 ## Issues I faced

-1. EC2 not accessible: Connection timed out when trying to connect to the container using SSH.
+1. EC2 not accessible: Connection timed out when trying to connect to the instance using SSH.

 - **Fix**: I resolved this by creating a security group (Firewall) and defining an allow SSH rule which I linked to my security group in terraform.
-I also added the `key_pair name` attribute in the instance to connect through in SSH.
 By default Terraform assigns a default Security Group in which all incoming ports are disabled for security purposes.
-To allow ports usage like SSH (22) you have to explicitly define a Security Group and SSH rule.
+To allow ports usage like SSH (22) you have to explicitly define a Security Group and an SSH rule.
+Note: Remember to add the `key_pair name` attribute in the instance to allow connections through SSH.

 2. Use the `user_data` instance attribute to pass commands or script to run on instance startup.
 In my case I pass the `install-docker.sh` script which does exactly that; install docker into the EC2.